guolindev/LitePal/README.md

 ## Quick Setup
 #### 1. Include library
- * Download the latest jar in the above section or browse all the versions **[here](https://github.com/LitePalFramework/LitePal/tree/master/downloads)** to choose the one you want to download.
+ * Download the latest jar in the above section.
  * Put the jar in the **libs** folder of your Android project.

 #### 2. Configure litepal.xml